lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 ***************************************

 You will see pins over ``Mikrobus-1`` and ``Mikrobus-2`` that can be used for Arduino code.
-You can set each pin to either **read signals (input)** from things like buttons and sensors or **send signals (output)** to things like LEDs and motors.
-This lets you interact with and control the physical world using arduino code on BeagleConnect Freedom board.
+You can set each pin to either **read signals (input)** for things like buttons & sensors or you can set them to **send signals (output)** to things like LEDs and motors.
+This lets you interact with and control the physical world using Arduino code on BeagleConnect Freedom board.

 Commonly used GPIOs are specified: